williamFalcon/new_system/README.md

 # change Port to whatever you want
 ```

-9. Copy ssh keys to enable no password ssh
+9. Copy ssh keys to enable no password ssh (from external machine)
 ```bash
 ssh-copy-id -i ~/.ssh/id_rsa.pub will@68.174.68.101 -p 9450
 ```